bestswifter/history/README.md

 }
 ```

 Sometimes, when you execute command `which 1` in iTerm, you may get such an output which means that history doesn't work: `1: aliased to cd -`.
-This is usually because your system has defined an alias called `1` for you and override your new alias.  avoid this, you can find out where these alias are:
+This is usually because your system has defined an alias called `1` for you and override your new alias.
+To  avoid this, you can find out where these alias are:

 ![](http://images.bestswifter.com/1489024112.png)